Sugar Futures Plunge on Fears of Larger-Than-Expected Surplus

 Center-south mills in Brazil produced 3.1 million metric tons of sugar in the first half of July, up 9.1% year-on-year, while ethanol output fell 1.9% to 1.89 billion liters, industry group Unica said Tuesday.

-Raw sugar for October delivery fell 2.8% to 14.00 cents a pound, on the ICE Futures U.S. exchange.
+Raw sugar for October delivery fell 3.5% to settle at 13.90 cents a pound, on the ICE Futures U.S. exchange.

 During the two-week period, mills still heavily favored sugar over ethanol by directing 50.4% of the cane to sugar production, up from 47.7% a year earlier, according to Unica.
 This was running much higher than what the market had expected.
 For instance, analysts at INTL FCStone estimated that 47% of the cane would be used for sugar crushing.